 Identity At The Center #3: Healthcare IAM, MFA, and PAM Oh My!

 Jeff: Welcome to the Identity at the Center podcast, episode number two.
 My name is Jeff Steadman and I'm here with Jim McDonald.
 We are both strategic Identity and Access Management advisors with Identropy Advisory Practice.
 If you're looking for Identity Access Management talks, you have come to the right place.
 On this podcast, we talk about a wide range of IAM related topics.
 It might be current events, things we see come up during our consulting engagements or other things that we just think you might find interesting.
 If there's a particular topic or you'd like us to give us some feedback or questions.
-Always e-mail us at questions@identity at the center.com
+Always e-mail us at email@example.com

 Hi Jim How are you doing?